AdobeDocs/audience-manager.en/help/using/integration/integrating-third-party/open-ad-server-destination.md

 <!-- aam-oas-destination-setup.xml -->

-In Audience Manager, a *destination* is any other system (ad server, DSP, ad network, etc.) that you want to share data with. [!UICONTROL Destination Builder] provides the tools that let you create and manage these data delivery processes.
+In Audience Manager, a *destination* is any other system (ad server, [!DNL DSP], ad network, etc.) that you want to share data with. [!UICONTROL Destination Builder] provides the tools that let you create and manage these data delivery processes.
 Audience Manager destination features are located in *Audience Data > Destinations*.
 To get started, click **[!UICONTROL Add New Destination]** and follow the steps below.

 ### Step 1: Basic Information